Wayne W. Wood

-Wayne W. Wood (born January 21, 1930) is a retired American autoworker, contractor, and Democratic politician.
+Wayne W. Wood (January 21, 1930 – July 20, 2025) was an American autoworker, contractor and Democratic politician.
 He served nearly 30 years in the Wisconsin State Assembly (1976–2005), representing Janesville, Wisconsin.

-Biography
+Background

-Wood was born on January 21, 1930, in Janesville, Wisconsin.
+Wood was born in Janesville, Wisconsin on January 21, 1930.
 He graduated from high school in Stoughton, Wisconsin.
-Wood is married with six children.
+Wood was married with six children.
+He died in Janesville, Wisconsin on July 20, 2025, at the age of 95.

 Career

 Wood was first elected to the Assembly in a special election in 1976.
 He was also a member of the Janesville Housing Authority from 1971 to 1977 and the Janesville City Council from 1972 to 1976, serving as President from 1974 to 1975.
-Wood is a Democrat.
-He ran for the United States House of Representatives in 1993 as a pro=life Democrat to fill the vacancy left by Les Aspin when he became Bill Clinton's Sec. of Defense, but failed to get the Democratic nomination.
+Wood was a Democrat.
+He ran for the United States House of Representatives in 1993 as a pro-life Democrat to fill the vacancy left by Les Aspin when he became Bill Clinton's Sec. of Defense, but failed to get the Democratic nomination.